To run as fast as you can at track events like the 100 meters, you’ll want to find the best possible track spike for sprinting.

 ISO lacing secures the foot without any pressure points or hot spots.
 It’s designed for a soft fit that still keeps your feet snugly in the spikes.

 The 10-spike plate on the bottom is the most aggressive on the market.
 You’ll have insane traction and flex in these spikes.

 - Snug but comfortable fit with the ISO lacing

 - Tons of traction from the spike plate

 - Some complaints about durability on the sidewalls of the spike

-The budget Spitfire 4 is the ideal sprinting spike for an athlete who wants to get the best sprint spike for the money.
+The budget Spitfire 5 is the ideal sprinting spike for an athlete new to sprinting distances.

-The 7-spike plate has traction on the track, but remains nimble enough for that responsive feel.
+The 7-spike plate has traction on the track, but remains nimble enough for a responsive feel.

 While it lacks the aggressive traction and ISO fit of the Showdown, it has a soft upper that keeps you securely in the shoe at nearly half the price.